JakeSidSmith/the-speed-of-write/README.md

 Whenever VSCode updates you'll be presented with a page about what they've changed/added.
 If you get time, it is really worth a read, as they're often improving the ease of development, and you'll quickly discover new features on your own.

+You can access this at any time.
+Just search for "Show Release Notes" in the command pallette.

 ## The command pallette

 **Note: my keybindings my differ from yours - use the command pallette to quickly find your keybindings**